flick-movies/flick/README.md

 Current development and evaluation use the MovieLens 1M dataset.

-MovieLens provides approximately one million movie ratings from thousands of users and is used as an offline benchmark while Flick's recommendation system is developed.
+MovieLens provides approximately one million movie ratings from thousands of users and is used as an offline benchmark while Penumbra's recommendation system is developed.

 ## Development